Aerial - Any fireworks item that shoots flaming balls into the air, such as a cake or mortar.

 Cake - A cluster of small tubes, linked by fuse, that fire small aerial effects at a rapid pace.
 Tube diameters can range in size from ¼ inch to 4 inches, and can sometimes have over 1,000 shots.
 These are often used in large quantities as part of a show’s finale.
 The variety of effects within individual cakes is often such that they defy descriptive titles.
 Others are simply quantities of 2.5”-4” shells fused together in single-shot tubes.

 Chrysanthemum - A spherical break of colored stars, similar to a peony, but with stars that leave a visible trail of sparks.

 Crackling Rain - An effect created by large, slow-burning stars within a shell that leave a trail of glittering sparks behind and make a loud sizzling noise.

 Crossette - A shell containing several large stars that travel a short distance before breaking apart into smaller stars with a loud crackling sound, creating a crisscrossing grid-like effect.

-DDahlia- Stars travel a longer-than-usual distance from the shell break before burning out, similar to peony shell but with fewer and larger stars, some shells are cylindrical rather than spherical to allow for larger stars.
+Dahlia- Stars travel a longer-than-usual distance from the shell break before burning out, similar to peony shell but with fewer and larger stars, some shells are cylindrical rather than spherical to allow for larger stars.

-FFalling Leaves - Stars twinkle and flutter down.
+Falling Leaves - Stars twinkle and flutter down.
 Farfalle - Italian Butterfly.
 Fish - Large inserts that propel themselves rapidly away from the shell burst, often looking like a fish swimming away.